jankenshow/PointCloudSequenceViewer/README.md

 # TODO

 - [x] Display general info
     - [x] pcd_file name of currently shown point cloud on top-left of viewer window.
-- [] Automatically and intermittently switches the displayed point cloud to next one, which can be configured by args/keydown-on-window.
+- [ ] Automatically and intermittently switches the displayed point cloud to next one, which can be configured by args/keydown-on-window.
     - [x] intermittently switching functionality with left/right keydown.
-    - [] automatic frame proceeding
+    - [ ] automatic frame proceeding
+- [ ] FPS setting
-- [] mouse callback
+- [ ] mouse callback
     - [x] get coord of licked point.
-    - [] display coord of point clicked.
+    - [ ] display coord of point clicked.
-    - [] debug
+    - [ ] debug
-- [] Keyboard callback
+- [ ] Keyboard callback
     - [x] save screenshots
-    = [] save screenshots to specified directory.
+    - [ ] save screenshots to specified directory.
-    - [] automatically save screenshots for all frames.
+    - [ ] automatically save screenshots for all frames.
 - [x] save/load camera configuration
     - [x] save function
     - [x] save path option
     - [x] load function
     - [x] load option
-- [] Function to load multiple array of 3d bboxes/labels, in which an element (list of 3d bboxes/labels) is corresponding to single pcd_file.
+- [ ] Function to load multiple array of 3d bboxes/labels, in which an element (list of 3d bboxes/labels) is corresponding to single pcd_file.
     - [x] load single frame annotation file(3d bboxes/labels).
     - [x] options to load annotation files
     - [x] Show these 3d bboxes/labels of currently shown point cloud.
     - [x] show bbox text label.
     - [x] switch annotation to next/back one, when frame changes.
-    - [] size, extent clipping for bbox.
+    - [ ] size, extent clipping for bbox.
-    - [] debug
+    - [ ] debug
-- [] cmake file
+- [ ] cmake file
-    - [] Update cmake so as to be able to build on ubuntu.
+    - [ ] Update cmake so as to be able to build on ubuntu.
-    - [] Optimizing build like -O3 option.
+    - [ ] Optimizing build like -O3 option.
-- [] migration to Qt
+- [ ] migration to Qt

 <!-- # 気になるところ